-When you are writing for an academic purpose such as an essay for an assignment, you need to find evidence to support your ideas.
-The library is a good place to begin your search for the evidence, as it acquires books and journals to support the disciplines within the University.
+When you are writing for an academic purpose, such as an essay for an assignment, you need to find evidence to support your ideas.
+The library is a good place to begin your search for supporting evidence.
+The library collection has an extensive range of books and journals that supports teaching and learning for each study discipline within the University.
 The following outlines a list of steps to follow when starting to write an academic assignment:

 Define your topic and scope of the search